Files

 unformatted floppy disk into a real drive.&nbsp; This means that

-the image must be formatted by emulator before it can be used.
+the image must be formatted (either by the emulator or some other utility) before it can be used.

 <ol>